-The textbook for the course is Modern Mathematical Statistics with Applications by Jay Devore and Kenneth Berk, 2nd edition (Springer Texts in Statistics, New York 2011) or 1st edition (Springer, New York 2007).
+The textbook for the course is Modern Mathematical Statistics with Applications by Jay L. Devore, Kenneth N. Berk, and Matthew A. Carlton, 3rd edition (Springer Texts in Statistics, New York 2021), 2nd edition (2011) or 1st edition (2007).
+All three editions may be used for this course; the material is the same, though the third edition has somewhat clearer exposition and more end of chapter exercises.

 The textbook balances real-world practicability with mathematical rigor.
 It assumes competency in calculus and probability, but it focuses on understanding of statistical concepts, not just on the mathematical proofs.
-It uses examples drawn primarily from life sciences (ecology, medicine, genetics) and social sciences (marketing, public opinion, politics).
+It uses examples drawn primarily from life sciences (ecology, medicine, genetics) and social sciences (public opinion, marketing, politics).